The Autism Society of Alaska will hold it's 10th Annual

 Effective June 1, 2018, adults accompanying a Scouting unit who are present at the activity for 72 total hours or more must be registered as a leader, including completion of a criminal background check and Youth Protection Training.
 The 72 hours need not be consecutive.
 All together, it’s a bold new approach that will serve as just one part of the BSA’s ongoing effort to enroll the entire community in the fight against child abuse both in and out of Scouting.

-Please click here for ALICE host flyer
+Please click here for flyer.

 DON'T MISS IT!